Table of Contents

 Project Planning & Historic Preservation

 The Cultural Facilities Program does not fund planning, such as feasibility studies and architectural drawings, or operational support.
+Funds for planning, feasibility studies and architectural drawings, or operational support may be used as match.

 Applicants with projects that are intended to preserve an historic structure should apply to the Historic Preservation Grants-In-Aid Program administered by the Division of Historical Resources, Bureau of Historic Preservation.
 A historic structure must be at least 50 years old or of historical or cultural significance.
 For additional information, please contact the Bureau of Historic Preservation at 850.245-6333.